3 Project Management Interview Questions You Need to Ask

 Why ask scheduling questions upfront?

-There are a lot of project management interview questions that could be asked and I save those for the on-site interview.
+There are many project management interview questions that could be asked, and I save those for the on-site interview.
 These 3 questions focus on the mechanics of project scheduling.
-If the candidate can’t answer these questions adequately or responses with answers easily found on Google, then the candidate won’t be a good fit for the project.
+If the candidate can’t answer these questions adequately or responds with answers easily found on Google, then the candidate won’t be a good fit for the project.

-Whenever there is a troubled project, the project schedule is the first deliverable I examine to confirm if the scope delivery is adequately scheduled.
+Whenever a project is troubled, I examine the project schedule as the first deliverable to confirm whether the scope delivery is adequately scheduled.

 By screening for this skill upfront, you increase the chances of avoiding the whole “project in trouble” scenario.
-The critical path question is often viewed as academic but in actual practice, it is key to identifying the driving tasks that forecast a project end date.
+The critical path question is often viewed as academic, but it is crucial to identify the driving tasks that forecast a project’s end date in actual practice.
 These three questions provide insight into the “technical” project management skills and help determine if the candidate should be invited to a phone assessment.

 Additional How To Hire a Project Manager Tips